kipusoep/UrlTracker/README.md

     * [Bugfix] There was an issue with the HttpModule (http://our.umbraco.org/projects/developer-tools/301-url-tracker/version-2/46447-404-page-generates-error-once-URL-tracker-installed)
 *   2.3.0 [2013/11/26]
     * [Bugfix] The old URL shown in the UI was sometimes wrong when a domain with path was configured
-    * [Bugfix] Fixed a bug which occured when overlapping hostnames were configured, like 'domain.org' and 'domain.org/path'
+    * [Bugfix] Fixed a bug which occurred when overlapping hostnames were configured, like 'domain.org' and 'domain.org/path'
 *   2.2.9 [2013/11/25]
     * [Bugfix] Some automatic entries were not recognized as automatic entry
 *   2.2.8 [2013/11/11]